 The fixed income securities will be issued by, or give exposure to, companies, governments and agencies domiciled worldwide.
-At least 50% of the Fund's direct and indirect fixed income exposure will be to nongovernment fixed income securities.
-The Fund seeks to invest in Sustainable Investments, including but not limited to "green bonds" (as defined by its proprietary methodology which is guided by the International Capital Markets Association Green Bond Principles) and 90% of the Fund's total assets will be invested in accordance with the ESG Policy described below and at the levels set out in its SFDR Pre-Contractual Disclosure in Appendix H.
+At least 50% of the Fund's direct and indirect fixed income exposure will be to non-government fixed income securities.
+The Fund seeks to invest in Sustainable Investments, including but not limited to "green bonds" (as defined by its proprietary methodology which is guided by the International Capital Markets Association Green Bond Principles) and 90% of the Fund's total assets will be invested in accordance with the ESG Policy described.